-Trithuria lanterna originates from Australia and has been around the hobby for many years.
+Centrolepis Drummondiana originates from Australia and has been around the hobby for many years.
 It is commonly, erroneously, labeled as "Eriocaulon Blood vomit" or "Trithuria blood vomit" in the trade.
 Later on the name was changed to Trithuria lanterna.
 However, recently (2019) botanists have yet changed their mind and now its classified as Centrolepis Drummondiana.
 The word "Blood vomit" comes from direct translation of the Chinese trade name "吐血", and is probably its most recognizable trade name.

 It grows well at steady pace in the aquarium as long as light and CO2 are at good levels; under strong lighting(100+ umols)/CO2 and rich substrate, the plant doubles in mass roughly every month.
 However, it deteriorates slowly rather than rapidly if growth requirements are lacking, which can be quite deceptive to inexperienced aquarists as it can be difficult to discern whether its growth requirements are satisfied until it is too late.
 This is one of the main challenges in its cultivation.
 In cases where there is quick melting - this usually indicates issues with water parameters or poor stock.